kevinicky/go-guest-book/README.md

 # go-guest-book
-Simple Guest Book using Go Postgresql, Redis, and JWT
+Simple Guest Book using Go Postgresql, Redis, Docker, and JWT

 - Golang as programming langauge
 - Postgresql as main Sql database
 - Redis as caching database
 - JWT as jwt token authetication
+- Docker as container if you dont wanna build the application

 ## How to run
 1. Make sure you have installed below application on your machine: